GrahamDeprecated/Laravel-Core/README.md

 * `'GrahamCampbell\Core\CoreServiceProvider'`

 You can now extend or implement the classes and filters in this package to speed up writing Laravel packages further.
-There are no service providers to register.

 ## Configuration